Creating Context Menus for Apps¶

 Note

-Use only classes for CSS styling. [style]
+Use only classes for CSS styling. [style] attributes and

-selectors should be avoided.
+[id] selectors should be avoided.
 This ensures that the context menu API can

 adapt the styling correctly to a common look (due to selector specifity).